garrandall/popular-music-data/tracks/love-you-down-ready-for-the-world.md

 All that really mattered was you were my girlfriend And baby, that's all that mattered to me, oh, baby

-Let me love you down, ooh, oh
+Let me love you down, oh, oh
 Let me love you down
 You know it's gonna be so right

-Let me love you down, ooh
+Let me love you down, oh
 Let me love you down
 You know it's gonna be so right
 I can love you down